Majramos/py-jupyter-devenv/README.md

 cd ./<name of my project>
 ```

+can also just clone the repo and copy the "env" directory

 ## Usage

 In your project directory you can call the scripts to get usage